Skip to content Skip to footer

 Rocket Internet’s model is well-documented and widely misunderstood.
 The playbook isn’t “build the best company.”
 It’s “build a company fast enough to either dominate or get acquired.”
 Identify successful business models in the US, clone them in emerging markets, scale aggressively, and either win outright or sell to a local competitor who’d rather buy you out than compete.
 Foodpanda “failing” wasn’t the model breaking.
 In a perverse way, it was the model working as designed.
 Build fast, sell before the cracks show, move on.

-The problem is that this build-to-flip model produces a very specific kind of company: one optimised for growth metrics, not for product quality.
+The build-to-flip model produces a very specific kind of company: one optimised for growth metrics, not for product quality.
 One built to impress investors, not to serve customers.
 One designed to look dominant on a spreadsheet while being hollow underneath.

 When Foodpanda entered India in 2012 through Rocket Internet’s copy-paste approach, the food delivery market was essentially uncontested.
 TinyOwl was a small Mumbai player.
 Zomato was a restaurant discovery platform that hadn’t started delivery.
 Swiggy didn’t exist.